OWASP/www-chapter-belgium/tab_meetings.md

 * October 21st: **Steven Springett** with [***Component Analysis vs SCA - How SBOMs are the driving force for change***](#18-march-2021-component-analysis-vs-sca---how-sboms-are-the-driving-force-for-change-by-steven-springett)
 {:/comment}

 Our chapter meetings are open for everyone, and attendance is free of charge.
-We ask you to [register on Eventbrite](https://owasp-belgium-virtual-chapter-meetings-2021.eventbrite.com/) in order to provide you with last-minute updates, if needed.
+We ask you to [Register via the OWASP Belgium Meetup group](https://www.meetup.com/belgium-owasp-meetup-group/) in order to provide you with last-minute updates, if needed.

-{::comment}
 **Practicalities**:
 * **When?** From 17:00 until 18:00 CEST.
-* **Registration?** via <https://owasp-belgium-virtual-chapter-meetings-2021.eventbrite.com/> (attendence **free of charge**)
+* **Registration?** via [OWASP Belgium Meetup group](https://www.meetup.com/belgium-owasp-meetup-group/) (attendence **free of charge**)
 * **Where?** Online!
-[YouTube Livestream](https://www.youtube.com/channel/UCse6RTiGd7oxJW4i_-TkZgA) - Zoom session via Eventbrite
+[YouTube Livestream](https://www.youtube.com/channel/UCse6RTiGd7oxJW4i_-TkZgA) - Zoom session available after RSVP
 * **Price?** Free of charge!

+{::comment}
 ### 18 March 2021: The adventurous tale of online voting in Switzerland
 This virtual chapter meeting will host **Christian Folini**!
 * **When?** From 17:00 until 18:00 CET.